-1. Volunteers: At a minimum, all volunteers must review and sign a PREA Acknowledgement Form (OPA-T10) annually.
-The application process will not be complete until the PREA Acknowledgement Form is signed and returned to the center/location and available for examination during the peer review process, DPS/ Juvenile Justice audits, or federal audits.

-2. Custodial Agents: Custodial Agents will receive PREA refresher training annually that will include the Sexual Abuse and Harassment 101 lesson plan.

-3. Contract persons/agencies (who have direct contact with residents): Contracts should include language that reflects commitment to a zero tolerance of sexual abuse and sexual harassment, and the contract person's duty to report any allegations of resident sexual abuse or sexual harassment either by another resident or by staff.
+- 1. Volunteers: At a minimum, all volunteers must review and sign a PREA Acknowledgement Form (OPA-T10) annually.
+The application process will not be complete until the PREA Acknowledgement Form is signed and returned to the center/location and available for examination during the peer review process, DPS/ Juvenile Justice audits, or federal audits. - 2.
+Custodial Agents: Custodial Agents will receive PREA refresher training annually that will include the Sexual Abuse and Harassment 101 lesson plan. - 3.
+Contract persons/agencies (who have direct contact with residents): Contracts should include language that reflects a commitment to a zero tolerance of sexual abuse and sexual harassment and the contact person's duty to report any allegations of resident sexual abuse or sexual harassment either by another resident or by staff.
 All contractor training shall be documented on the PREA Acknowledgement Form (OPA-T10).
 All contracts should reflect the contractor's obligation to adopt and comply with PREA Standards."

 An Interview with the contracted staff confirmed they received training when they were initially granted access to the facility and that they continue to receive the training annually.
-There were no volunteers on-site during the audit to interview about training.
+There were no volunteers on-site during the audit to interview about training, but the agency provided contact information for a phone interview.